50+ Effective Social Skills Activities For Teens And Kids

 In This Article

-26 Fun Social Skills Activities For Teens
+Social Skills Activities For Teens

 1. Theater

 Theatre is a great activity for teenagers to meet new people and expand their horizons.
 Visit the local theater groups in your town/city and see if they have open spots for kids.
-Theatre may help your shy kid to open up and help your social kid to thrive in a creative environment.
+Theater may help your shy kid to open up and help your social kid to thrive in a creative environment.
 Kids who don’t like the limelight can also consider working in the costume or production department of theater companies.
 You should also encourage your teen to take part in school plays.

-2. Activity camps
+2. Activity Camps

 Jud Millar, director at Stone Mountain Adventures, writes about his observations about summer camps.
 He says, ”Sometimes the beauty of camp is that campers are engaged in “free play.”
 They’re done with a meal and they just start playing… A gaggle of kids and counselors have started an impromptu game of ultimate frisbee on the lawn with spare flip-flops as goalposts.
 A couple of campers or staff might be casually observing while engaged in a conversation.
 All of these examples of free play are beneficial because the kids are in charge.
 They’re navigating social interaction.
 Whether they’re physically engaged or casually observing, they’re developing independence and self-reliance (i).”

-3. Volunteer work
+3. Volunteer Work

 Volunteering is a great activity for kids of all age groups.
 Encourage your teen to volunteer at retirement homes, child welfare centers or animal shelters.
 They can also offer to teach useful skills to smaller kids or read books to them.
-Help them understand how they can organize volunteer works to help their neighborhood or community.
+Help them understand how they can organize volunteer work to help their neighborhood or community.
 Your teen can improve his social skills while helping others.

 protip_icon Quick fact